akveo/ngx-admin/README.md

-# Admin template based on Angular 2, Bootstrap 4 and Webpack :clap::clap::clap:
+# Admin template based on Angular 2, Bootstrap 4 and Webpack

 Admin template made with :heart:  by [Akveo team](http://akveo.com/).
 Follow us on [Twitter](https://twitter.com/akveo_inc) to get latest news about this template first!